rhdtownsend/msg/docs/source/appendices/grid-tools/ferre_to_specint.rst

 The :command:`ferre_to_specint` tool extracts a series of flux spectra from a data file in FERRE format (see the `FERRE User Guide
 <http://www.as.utexas.edu/~hebe/ferre/ferre.pdf>`__), and writes them
-to :fileref:`specint` files.
+to :f-schema:`specint` files.
 It accepts the following command-line arguments:

 .. program:: ferre_to_specint